Let's Build Resiliency from the Roots Up

 Tammi Sweet loves to teach.
 It’s her superpower.
 She has a magical ability to connect with almost anyone when teaching and help them understand complex material.
 For over 35 years, Tammi has shared her gift of teaching at various colleges, massage schools and herbal schools throughout the country.
 Her background in physiology makes her an invaluable resource to developing herbalists and massage therapists alike, who want to deepen their foundation as practitioners.
 In addition to her physiology expertise, Tammi is also a practitioner and teacher of herbal medicine.
 In 2007, she and her partner Kris Miller launched the Heartstone Center for Earth Essentials.
 At Heartstone, Tammi and Kris run their Herbal Apprenticeship.
 Tammi also offers online courses that integrate physiology and plant medicine with Tammi’s love of teaching, such as her signature course Anatomy & Physiology for Herbalists

-Tere Marie
+Tere Marie Martini

-Tere (Pronounced TREE) is an organic farmer, plant keeper, holistic reproductive health educator, astrologer, folk herbalist, and somatic embodiment muse.
-She's insanely passionate about helping women and folx liberate themselves into their most delicious, deeply satisfying, purpose filled lives.
-She helps people find eroticism, magick and mystery in the mundane.
+Tere (pronounced TREE) is a holistic reproductive health educator, astrologer, plant keeper with a background in Organic farming, folk herbalist, and somatic embodiment facilitator.
+With an insane passion for helping women and folx liberate themselves into their most delicious, deeply satisfying, purpose filled lives she helps people find eroticism, magick, and mystery in the mundane.
 She frames this work through the wisdom of archetypal cycles, or, what she calls the 4 P’s: Planets, Plants, Pussy and Personal Agency.
 She's been a space holder and circle facilitator for close to 15 years, a decade, as a doula, somatic movement facilitator, holistic reproductive health practitioner, astrologer, and ceremonialist.
-In addition to hosting “The Garden:Pleasure as the Path”, Tere and her partner, Jamie, will be vending plants grown from seed on Wyllie Fox Farm, their Organic farm based in Cato, NY.
+Tere hosts 'Dance Floor Church' in-person in Liverpool, NY where participants access a flow state through somatic movements in an intentional space.
+She also facilitates gatherings such as The Intentional Feminine (Sep 11-13th, 2026) and the Untethered Retreat (Aug 24-28th, 2026) and offers one-to-one consultations and astrology readings.
+At the conference this year, she is leading a Dance Floor Church experience for us Sunday morning.

 IMG_6847